 Atlanta Taxi Accident Attorneys

 As the victim of a taxi cab accident, you are entitled to compensation for the losses you have suffered.
 Contact the experienced Georgia car accident lawyers at Grant Law Office to get started on your claim against the liable cab company.
 We will negotiate settlement terms that are beneficial to you.
 If a trial is necessitated, we will fight aggressively in court to protect your right to a just reward.
-Call us at our toll-free number (866) 249-5513 to learn more about your legal options.
+Call us at (866) 249-5513 or (404) 995-3955 to learn more about your legal options.

 What Defines a Passenger?

 Atlanta is a bustling city with many tourist attractions and key destinations.
 Every day, countless taxi cabs go about picking up passengers and taking them to watch a Braves game at Turner Field, catch a flight at the bustling Hartsfield-Jackson Atlanta International Airport, or attend a work conference at the Georgia International Convention Center, among other activities.
 While most cab rides go off without a hitch, some lead to crashes that cause considerable damages to faultless passengers.

 When it comes to taxi service, the definition of a "passenger" is not just limited to someone sitting in the taxi cab while it is in motion.
 A person becomes a passenger the moment a cab stops for him/her, and s/he remains a passenger until s/he has gotten out of the taxicab and reached a place of safety away from the taxicab.

 In some cases, identifying the liable party may be a simple task whereas in others, it may require a thorough investigation of the facts.
 The following parties may be held liable in a taxi cab accident case: